vikingeducation/pairing_checkin/README.md

 I'm very excited to start the Viking program in a month! -- Driver David M.

-I WANT ICE CREAM!!!! -- Driver Erik
+I WANT CHOCOLATE ICE CREAM WITH SPRINKLES!!!! -- Driver Erik

 Whatever I want is here.  -- Driver Erik